General info

 Trans*parent

 This NGO strives for empowerment, social justice, promotion of rights, and positive social changes for the benefit of trans men and women and other non-cis persons.
-The organisation was founded in Prague in spring 2015 by a group of trans activists in response to the urgent need to create a supportive space and change policies to promote the advancement of transgender equality.
+The organisation was founded in Prague in the spring of 2015 by a group of trans activists in response to the urgent need to create a supportive space and change policies to promote the advancement of transgender equality.

 Stud z.s.

 Stud Brno was founded in 1996 by students at Masaryk University.
-Its name reflects this, but is also a humorous and self-ironic play on words, very much in the Brno tradition: “stud” in Czech means “shame” or “shyness” – something that certainly didn’t characterize the group’s founders – and of course in Englih a “stud” is a very sexy guy.
-Stud Brno is an independent non-governmental organization (civic association) whose mission is to support gay, lesbian, bisexual, and transgender minorities and strive for their full legal and factual equality with other members of the society.
+Its name reflects this, but is also a humorous and self-ironic play on words, very much in the Brno tradition: “stud” in Czech means “shame” or “shyness” – something that certainly didn’t characterize the group’s founders – and of course, in English, a “stud” is a very sexy guy.
+Stud Brno is an independent non-governmental organization (civic association) whose mission is to support gay, lesbian, bisexual, and transgender minorities and strive for their full legal and factual equality with other members of society.

 Scroll down to find more information about some of the projects they organize: Queer Film Fest Mezipatra, Queer Ball, Studividlo, GaTe, etc. A few of the groups mentioned here are also organized by members of this association, including Boys on Bikes and Gulf Stream.